c-mbdk/yord-website/README.md

 - new pages: contact us, about, gallery
 - tests: unit and functional tests with coverage
 - logs
+- automated deployment: a YAML file to run a build, test and deploy pipeline with CircleCI
+- a YAML file to run a test pipeline with GitHub Actions

 ## What's next?
 Over the course of upgrading this project, a backlog of features was naturally built.
 Some features started off as must-haves, some were swapped out for 'quick fixes' i.e., unfortunately introducing tech debt and some only became obvious during the implementation/testing.
 This is the backlog for features/changes to the test suite: